MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

   - It leads to gaps in coverage for incident response activities.
   - It limits observability in security-sensitive or compliance-sensitive interactions and boundaries.

 - When performance design patterns are implemented, the complexity of the workload often increases.
 Components are added to critical flows.
-The workload monitoring strategy and performance monitoring must cover those components.
+The workload monitoring strategy and performance monitoring must include those components.
 When a flow spans multiple components or application boundaries, the complexity of monitoring the performance of that flow increases.
 Flow performance needs to be correlated across all the interconnected components.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity in operations.** A complex environment has more complex interactions and a higher likelihood of a negative impact from routine, ad-hoc, and emergency operations.